 Resource loading is your total assigned hours of work divided by the number of hours you have to do the work.
 Resource loading is looked at on a per day, per week, per month, or per the duration of the project basis.

-For example, we expect a resource loaded to 75% to complete 30 hours of planned work each week (40 hours of capacity), or 6 hours a day.
-The other 10 hours that week is expected to be spent doing other stuff that isn’t in the plan or isn’t related to the project (e.g., training, department meetings, etc.).
+For example, as project managers we expect a resource loaded to 75% to complete 30 hours of planned work each week (40 hours of capacity), or 6 hours a day.
+The other 10 hours that week is expected to be spent doing other stuff that isn’t in the plan, or isn’t related to the project (e.g., training, department meetings, etc.).

 Resource loading vs. resource leveling